jeanmattique/local/Installing-Trinity.md

     make

 in the base installation directory.
 This should build Inchworm and Chrysalis, both written in C++.
+A version of gcc greater than 4.3 is required.
 Butterfly should not require any special compilation, as its written in Java and already provided as portable precompiled software, but *Java-1.7* (or higher) is required.

 Afterwards, you may want to build the additional plugin components that provide support for downstream analyses (such as abundance estimation using RSEM), in which case you would then type: